 To keep new volunteers engaged with your nonprofit:

 Invite volunteers to public or team-wide meetings, in case they’d like to be informed and learn more about the organization

 Share the values of your organization with them, so they know how to further those values in their volunteering work

-While you’re managing your nonprofit’s volunteers, keep in mind that you should also consider what would make volunteering fun for your community.
-Having fun is a big perk of volunteering for causes!
+While you’re managing the awesome volunteers in your nonprofit, keep in mind that you should also consider what would make volunteering fun for your community.
+Being social and having fun helps build meaningful connections.
+It is a big perk of volunteering for causes!

 Share your organizational structure and the different roles and responsibilities of each team member

 Create a team-wide event (i.e. breakfast) to help your new volunteer learn more about your nonprofit's culture